 8) Reservation of Proprietary Rights

 If the Seller provides advance deliveries, he retains title of ownership to the delivered goods, until the purchase price owed has been paid in full.

-9.2 The Client is asked to notify any obvious transport damages to the forwarding agent and to inform the Seller accordingly.
+9.7 If the Client acts as a consumer, the forwarding agent has to be immediately notified of any obvious transport damages and the Seller has to be informed accordingly.
 Should the Client fail to comply therewith, this shall not affect his statutory or contractual claims for defects.

 10) Redemption of Campaign Vouchers

 10.1 Vouchers which are issued by the Seller free of charge, for a specific period of validity in the context of promotional activities and which cannot be purchased by the Client (hereinafter referred to as "campaign vouchers”) can only be redeemed in the Seller’s online shop and only within the indicated time period.